BethanyEJohnson/Solitaire/README.md

 Changes Uploaded on 11/30

 Cards now will fix themselves correctly when moved.
+Card will now move any cards beneath it in main stacks

 Task List:

 - Fix Deck cycle, when deck is flipped back over it starts from bottom card
-- Add logic to be able to move multiple cards (when they are stacked on top of each other)
 - Add logic to stack cards in cache
+- Add logic for kings to be able to be moved to empty Spots in Plateau
 - Implement design patterns